Swedish Municipal Workers' Union

-The Swedish Municipal Workers' Union (Svenska Kommunalarbetareförbundet), is the largest trade union in Sweden with 570 000 members as of 2005, it was created 1910.
+The Swedish Municipal Workers' Union (Svenska Kommunalarbetareförbundet), is the largest trade union in Sweden with 570,000 members, as of 2005.
+It was created 1910.
 It is commonly referred to as Kommunal ("Municipal").

 The union was founded in Stockholm on 23 January 1910, as a split from the Swedish Factory Workers' Union.
 Like its predecessor, it affiliated to the Swedish Trade Union Confederation.
-It initially had 1,218 members, but grew rapidly.
+It initially had 1,218 members, but the number grew rapidly.
 The Swedish Tramwaymen's Union left in 1917, but rejoined the following year.
 The Swedish Firefighters' Union joined in 1918, then the Swedish Hospital Staff Union split away in 1923, rejoining in 1945.
 By this point, the union had 59,426 members.
-The Swedish Vergers' Union joined in 1946, then the State Hospital Personnel Union in 1967, the Swedish Chimney Sweeps' Union in 1981, and the Swedish Agricultural Workers' Union in 2001.
-Its peak membership was 651,670 in 1991, and as of 2019 it stood at 500,560.
+The Swedish Vergers' Union joined in 1946, the State Hospital Personnel Union in 1967, the Swedish Chimney Sweeps' Union in 1981, and the Swedish Agricultural Workers' Union in 2001.
+Its peak membership was 651,670 in 1991.
+As of 2019, it had 500,560 members.

-The majority of members are employed by varying local level municipalities.
+The majority of the members are employed by various local-level municipalities.
 Farm workers and co-operatives are also commonly found in this union.
 Some professions that this union represents are: